plan-systems/design-docs/PLAN-API-Documentation.md

 - A channel with type `/plan/ch/calendar`, could invoke the client's default `calendar` channel adapter _or_ instead use another that:
     - displays scheduled events on a horizontal timeline that extends from the past to the future,
     - displays scheduled events on geographically relevant map, _or_
-    - overlays appointments from an external calendar service.
+    - overlays appointments from an outside calendar service.
 - Users can choose alternate channel adapters in the way a media player offers alternate skins/UIs
 - Developers that create and extend channel adapters can focus on the API or GUI, rather than infrastructure related tasks.

 ---

 ## Cloud File Interface
-- The **Cloud File Interface** ("CFI") abstracts [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), where content is referenced by hashname and is available across the community's network.
+- The **Cloud File Interface** ("CFI") is an abstraction for [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), where files/content are referenced by hashname and are available across the community's network.
 Unlike the PDI, content written to the CFI isn't necessarily intended to persist indefinitely (though it can).
-- The CFI provides scalable and expendable storage on-demand and serves a PLAN community's temporary or bulk storage needs.
+- The CFI provides scalable and expendable storage, serving a community's temporary and bulk storage needs.
-    - Consider an film production team using PLAN as a collaboration and file-sharing tool.
-Suppose their workflow is to export rough cuts of scenes currently under construction and post them within PLAN for team feedback and review.
-It would be a waste to burn the community's _permanent_ shared storage (via the PDI) to hold gigabytes of data that won't be used after a week.
-Worse, if only 5 members were reading this data out of a team of 25, then the other 20 member nodes would be unnecessarily burdened with this load (as _all_ data posted to the PDI replicates to each community node).
+- Distributed storage systems typically only replicate on-demand (e.g. BitTorrent), so CFI content tends to only consume local storage for users accessing that content.
+This is in contrast to how entries posted to the PDI replicate to _every_ community node.
-- Each entry in a "file" channel represents a revision of a high-level file and is either an inline content blob or a CFI hashname.
-In the latter case, each entry is _only_ a short string and doesn't consume material space on a community's permanent shared storage.
-In the PLAN client, the channel appears as a single monolithic icon or animation.
-When the user opens/views this object, the PLAN client hands off the most recent channel entry (a CFI pathname) to the CFI layer for retrieval.
+- "File" channels allow PLAN users to interact with files and trees in familiar ways, but under the hood each entry in the channel is a CFI pathname that points to a revision of the file or tree.
+Since each revision pathname is _only_ a short string, these channels don't materially consume the community's permanent shared storage.
+When a user opens/views this object, the PLAN client hands off the most recent channel entry (a CFI pathname) to the CFI layer for retrieval while the PLAN client graphically reports progress.
-    - Conveniently, this approach helps manage CFI allocation for "free".
-For a given file channel, once an entry containing a CFI item is superseded longer than some grace period (or any other valuation calculus), the referenced item can be safely "unpinned" through the CFI.
+    - Conveniently, this helps the PLAN client manage the CFI for "free".
+For a given file channel, once an entry containing a CFI item is superseded longer than some grace period (or any other expiration function), the referenced item can be safely and automatically "unpinned" (or more aggressively reclaimed).
-    - At the PLAN client level, the user is not burdened or distracted with the details and steps associated with accessing and managing the CFI.
-The user never sees hashnames or has to be aware how the PDI and CFI work together.
+    - At the PLAN client level, the user is not burdened or distracted with the details associated with managing the CFI.
+The user never sees hashnames and requires zero knowledge about how the PDI and CFI are working together.
+- Consider a film production team using PLAN as a collaboration and file-sharing tool.
+Their workflow is to present scene cuts to the team for feedback and review.
+Instead of using the community's _permanent_ shared storage for short-term video files, the team uses a channel where posted files _appear_ in the channel and can be conveniently played.
+However, under the hood, the PLAN client is posting the file to the CFI and placing a CFI pathname in the channel.
+The channel is set so that files older than X days expire and are unpinned/deallocated.
 - Like the PDI, the Cloud File Interface is designed to be pluggable, offer flexibility, and preserve portability.
 Most organizations using PLAN will be happy with PLAN's reference CFI implementation using [IPFS](https://ipfs.io/), a capable peer-to-peer distributed storage system.
 However, others may want to choose from other possibilities, such as [Dat](https://datproject.org/).
-    - Regardless, these rich but complex storage systems are made usable to non-technical users since the PLAN client seamlessly hides and manages hashnames, pinning, and unpinning.
 - The CFI and PDI are architecturally disjoint, but a single storage layer could be used to implement both, provided it has the requisite capabilities.

 ---